dabeschte/DeltaCNN/readme.md

 ```

   For better ways to tune the thresholds, please read the respective section in the DeltaCNN paper.

+## Supported operations

+DeltaCNN focuses on end-to-end sparse inference and therefore comes with common CNN layers besides convolutions.
+Yet, being a small research project, it does not provide all layers you might need or even support the provided layers in all possible configurations.
+If you want to use a layer that is not included in DeltaCNN, please open an issue.
+If you have some experience with CUDA, you can add new layers to DeltaCNN yourself - please consider creating a pull request to make DeltaCNN even better.

+As a rough overview, DeltaCNN features the following layers:

+* `DCSparsify` / `DCDensify`: convert dense features to sparse delta features + update mask and back
+* `DCConv2d`: Kernel sizes of 1x1, 3x3 and 5x5.
+All convolutions support striding of 1x1 and 2x2 as well as dilation of any factor and depthwise convolutions.
+Additionally, kernel size of 7x7 with a stride of 2x2 is also implemented for ResNet.
+All kernels can be used in float16 and float32 mode.
+However, as DeltaCNN does not support Tensor Cores (which cuDNN automatically uses in 16 bit mode), performance comparisons against cuDNN should be done in 32 bit mode for apples to apples comparisons.
+* `DCActivation`: `ReLU`, `ReLU6`, `LeakyReLU`, `Sigmoid` and `Swish`.
+* `DCMaxPooling`, `DCAdaptiveAveragePooling`: Average and maximum are supported for different kernel sizes.
+* `DCUpsamplingNearest2d`: By factors of 2, 4, 8 or 16.
+* `DCBatchNorm2d`: BatchNorm parameters are converted into scale and offset on initialization.
+* `DCAdd`: Adding two tensors (e.g. skip connection)
+* `DCConcatenate`: Concatenating two tensors along channel dimension (e.g. skip connection)

 ## Tips & Tricks